 You should also do your due diligence and check this sunset date too and see how far into the construction the development is.

 At iBuyNew we pride ourselves on using reputable developers and have worked with many of our developers for numerous years and can recommend numerous projects and developers to buy today.
-For more information on sunset clauses, our developers and off the plan properties, call us today on 1300 123 463.
+Our team of expert property consultants can provide more information on sunset clauses, our developers and off the plan properties, call us today on 1300 123 463.